-2.2 Application in previous studies
+155 2.2 Application in previous studies

-According to a literature search in Scopus on the $8^{th}$ of February 2022, Li's 2018 ArcGIS toolbox has been adopted in 16 studies to compute topographic shielding factors for a range of sampling surfaces, such as glacially polished bedrock or moraine boulders.
-Table 1 reveals that the toolbox has mainly been applied in studies in the field of glacial geomorphology.
-From 0.5 to 30 m, the xy-resolutions of the input-DEMs were very heterogenous (Table 1).
-Several authors computed shielding factors with DEMs having a xy-resolution of $\leq 5$ m.
-As Li (2018) did not test toolbox with a DEM with a xy-resolution of $\leq 6$ m, a systematic assessment of the impact of the spatial resolution on the quality of shielding factors is crucially needed.
-To the best knowledge of the author, the effect on the input-DEM has only been briefly discussed in one publication: Cardinal et al. (2021) noted that the shielding factors may be misleading if small topographic anomalies, such as boulders, are present in the vicinity of sampling sites that lead to partial shielding of cosmic rays.
+According to a literature search in Scopus on the 8th of February 2022, Li's 2018 ArcGIS toolbox has been adopted in 16 studies to compute topographic shielding factors for a range of different sampling surfaces, such as polished bedrock or boulders on moraines.
+As can be seen in Table 1, the toolbox has mainly been applied in studies in the field of glacial geomorphology.
+From 0.5 to 30 m, the xy-resolutions of the input-DEMs was very heterogenous (Table 1).
+The reason for the

+- application of the toolbox was only stated in some of the original publications.
+Cardinal et al. (2021) selected the toolbox because recording pairs of azimuth and elevation angles at sampling surfaces on gorge walls proved to be impossible.
+Hofmann et al. (2022) were unable to record the elevations of the horizon during sampling of a moraine boulder due to the location of sampling sites in dense forests.
+Oliva et al. (2019) used the toolbox for the calculation of shielding factors for sites where unreliable field data were recorded.
+Fernández-Fernández et al. (2020), Palacios et al. (2021) and Tanarro et al. (2021) selected - 165 the approach of Li (2018), as cloudiness or fog prevented recording azimuth and elevation angles in the field.
+The shielding factors were considered valid in previous publications.
+To the best knowledge of the author, the effect on the input-DEM has only been briefly discussed in one publication (Cardinal et al., 2021).
+Cardinal et al. (2021) noted that the shielding factors may be misleading if small topographic anomalies, such as boulders, are present in the vicinity of sampling sites that lead to partial shielding of cosmic rays.